SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSaleSummary/SetFutureOpenWeightedOwnCurrency.md

 # SetFutureOpenWeightedOwnCurrency(Float futureOpenWeightedOwnCurrency)

 Weighted sum for all Future Pipe/All open sales with date after the period in default currency for the current user

-**Parameter:**
+## Parameters

 * **futureOpenWeightedOwnCurrency** Float

 ```crmscript